Scalable Quantum Walk-Based Heuristics for the Minimum Vertex Cover Problem: Introduction

+Exact algorithms achieve runtimes $2^{O(k)} \cdot n^{O(1)}$ when cover size $k$ is small \cite{cygan2015parameterized,flum2006}.
+Classical approximation strategies include the maximal-matching construction (ratio $\le 2$) \cite{papadimitriou1998,hochbaum1997approximation} and strong inapproximability: Dinur and Safra proved no polynomial-time algorithm achieves ratio below $\approx 1.3606$ for large-degree graphs \cite{dinur2005}.
+These limitations motivate new algorithmic paradigms.

-{Within this context, quantum walks have emerged as a powerful theoretical and algorithmic framework.
-Continuous-Time Quantum Walks (CTQWs), in particular, are governed by a Hamiltonian directly related to the Laplacian of a graph and exhibit rich dynamical behavior shaped by interference, superposition, and coherence \cite{Farhi1998,Childs2009,Venegas-Andraca2012}.
-These properties have been exploited in a range of quantum algorithms, including spatial search, element distinctness, and graph-based problems \cite{Kempe2003}.
-Recently, we demonstrated that CTQWs can be leveraged to solve the Minimum Spanning Tree problem under degree constraints, where vertices with larger transition probabilities naturally emerged as structurally relevant \cite{Luiz2025}.}
+In recent years, quantum algorithms for combinatorial optimization (QAOA \cite{Farhi2022QuantumApproximate,BLEKOS20241,Hadfield2019}, Quantum Alternating Operator Ansatz, and Transverse Vertex Cover formulations \cite{cook2019,bravyi2017}) have been explored, yet still face barriers from hardware noise, circuit depth, and qubit requirements in the Noisy Intermediate-Scale Quantum (NISQ) regime \cite{Preskill2018,Chen2023,Lau2022}.
+Within this context, Continuous-Time Quantum Walks (CTQWs) have emerged as a powerful framework governed by a Hamiltonian related to the graph Laplacian, exploiting interference, superposition, and coherence \cite{Farhi1998,Childs2009,Venegas-Andraca2012,Kempe2003}.
+In prior work we demonstrated CTQWs for the Minimum Spanning Tree problem, where vertices with large transition probabilities naturally emerged as structurally relevant \cite{Luiz2025}.

-{In the context of the Minimum Vertex Cover problem, an optimal solution is expected to contain vertices whose removal most effectively reduces the graph’s edge connectivity.
-Within a CTQW framework, such vertices manifest as quantum states exhibiting large transition probabilities, since they correspond to locations from which the quantum amplitude can efficiently spread through the network.
-This observation establishes a direct physical connection between quantum transport dynamics and classical notions of vertex centrality and structural importance, providing a principled foundation for a CTQW-based heuristic for MVC.}
+In the context of MVC, a vertex that covers many edges is one from which quantum amplitude spreads most efficiently through the network.
+The transition probability $P(m\!\to\!\text{out}) = 1 - |[e^{i\Gamma t}]_{mm}|^2$ measures how much amplitude has left site $m$ after time $t$ under the graph Hamiltonian: a large value signals strong coupling to many neighbours, exactly the property that makes $m$ a high-value cover element.
+This yields a principled physical connection between quantum transport dynamics and vertex cover membership.

-{In this work, we introduce a novel heuristics for the Minimum Vertex Cover problem based on Continuous-Time Quantum Walks.
-The algorithm operates iteratively: at each step, the graph is encoded into a Hamiltonian via its normalized Laplacian, the quantum system evolves over a short optimal time, and the vertex corresponding to the highest transition probability is selected as part of the cover.
-To prevent interference from previously selected vertices, we introduce a dynamic decoupling (or “freezing”) mechanism that effectively removes these vertices from the subsequent evolution.
-This combination of quantum propagation and selective decoupling enables the systematic construction of a vertex cover while preserving the essential structure of the remaining graph.}
+In this work we introduce a CTQW-based heuristic for MVC.
+The algorithm operates iteratively: the graph is encoded into a Hamiltonian via its normalized Laplacian, the quantum system evolves over a short optimal time, and the vertex with the highest transition probability is selected.
+A spectral isolation (``freezing'') mechanism removes selected vertices from subsequent evolution, systematically constructing a cover while preserving the remaining graph structure.